ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    : Inter-Layer Lock

    Link
-   : A link, or a physical link, is used to reprent the adjacency between two physical nodes.
-The term OTN link represents a link between two OTN switching physical nodes.
+   : It is used to represent the adjacency between two nodes.
+   The term physical link represents a link between two physical nodes.
+The term OTN link represents a link between two OTN nodes.

    LSP
    : Label Switched Path